marlonjames71/marlonjames71/README.md

 ### Hi there 👋 -- Thanks for Stopping By!

-**This will be updated at some point.**

 - 🔭 I’m currently working on ...
-Building custom rich links.
+My first YouTube video...and it talks about SwiftUI.
-- 🌱 I’m currently learning ... `CloudKit`, `Combine`, and tinkering with `Swift Concurrency`
+- 🌱 I’m currently learning ... `Combine`, `Swift Concurrency`, and how to make YouTube videos 😅
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Anything!
-- 📫 How to reach me: ...
+- 📫 How to reach me: Twitter: @_MarlonJames71
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm a musician as well.
+Been playing for most of my life.
+(That doesn't mean I'm any good 🤫)